 Once this is done, contact the on-duty Resident Assistant.
 The RA has the necessary information on whom to call.

-Experts tell us that during a Severe Weather the following procedures should be followed:
+During a Severe Weather the following procedures should be followed:

 - Listen to a Local Weather or Radio station for the latest updates on weather in your area.